 She had been caring for ill neighbors when she contracted milk sickness herself.
-Since the illness is not contagious airborne, it is very likely she drank milk from one of their infected cows.
+Since the illness is not contagious or airborne, it is very likely she drank milk from one of their infected cows.
 The future President was only nine years old.

 Snakeroot for Smaller Creatures

 Although toxic to humans and animals, white snakeroot is vital to insects and small birds.
-The late blooming perennial provides nutrition for bees, wasps, butterflies, and other pollinators before the winter freeze.
+The late-blooming perennial provides nutrition for bees, wasps, butterflies, and other pollinators before the winter freeze.

-Snakeroot for Insects
+Snakeroot for a Variety of Insects

 Unlike wasps, honeybees do not hibernate in winter.
 They survive freezing temperatures by generating their own body heat.
 However, as summer comes to an end, food becomes increasingly scarce.
-White snakeroot provides nutrition in autumn, when other flowers are out of season.
+White snakeroot provides nutrition in autumn when other flowers are out of season.

 Flies also lay their eggs on the plant’s leaves.
 After hatching, the larvae feed on the leaf, providing another important identifier if you’re not sure if a plane is snakeroot.